ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**1.5.0**

+- Updated to accomodate breaking changes in RoR2 1.0 and the new R2API version.

 **1.4.0**

 - General refactor/cleanup of main plugin code into module files.